Swan maiden: Male versions

 The fairytale "The Six Swans" could be considered a male version of the swan maiden, where the swan skin isn't stolen but a curse, similar to The Swan Princess.
-An evil step-mother cursed her 6 stepsons with swan skin shirts that transform them into swans, which can only be cured by six nettle shirts made by their younger sister.
+An evil stepmother cursed her 6 stepsons with swan-skin shirts that transform them into swans, which can only be cured by 6 nettle shirts made by their younger sister.
 Similar tales of a parent or a step-parent cursing their (step)children are the Irish legend of The Children of Lir, and The Wild Swans, a literary fairy tale by Danish author Hans Christian Andersen.

 An inversion of the story (humans turning into swans) can be found in the Dolopathos: a hunter sights a (magical) maiden bathing in a lake and, after a few years, she gives birth to septuplets (six boys and a girl), born with gold chains around their necks.
-After being expelled by their grandmother, the children bathe in a lake in their swan forms, and return to human form thanks to their magical chains.
+After being expelled by their grandmother, the children bathe in a lake in their swan forms and return to human form thanks to their magical chains.

 Another story of a male swan is Prince Swan (Prinz Schwan), an obscure tale collected by the Brothers Grimm in the very first edition of their Kinder- und Hausmärchen (1812), but removed from subsequent editions.

 Czech author Božena Němcová included in the first volume of her collection National Tales and Legends, published in 1845, a tale she titled The Swan (O Labuti), about a prince who's turned into a swan by a witch because his evil stepmother wanted to get rid of him.

 Brazilian tale Os três cisnes ("The Three Swans"), collected by Lindolfo Gomes, tells the story of a princess who marries an enchanted prince.
 After his wife breaks a taboo (he could never see himself in a mirror), he turns into a swan, which prompts his wife on a quest for his whereabouts, with the help of an old woodcutter.